For Premier Experiences, Experience Premier

 Due to space restrictions, we ask that the client please limit checked luggage to one suitcase per person weighing no more than 50 lbs.
 (23 Kg).
 Luggage exceeding the maximum restrictions is subject to expensive overage fees or is at risk of being left behind.
 Many airlines are now charging fees for checked luggage, regardless of the number of bags.

 Although every effort is made to handle guests’ luggage carefully, we cannot be responsible, assume liability or accept claims for loss or damage to luggage and personal effects due to breakage, theft, or fair wear and tear through hotel airline and group carrier handling.
-It is important to have adequate insurance to cover these eventualities.
 For additional information with regards to luggage, please contact the individual carrier.

 NOTE: If filling a claim for your missing luggage is likely to result in a significant delay, and if you have access to a phone, please attempt to advise our local transfer provider of your status.
 Please note that your Premier Tours & Travel Director/Group Host can assist you with airline communications but has no inside contacts to guarantee or expedite the recovery of lost luggage.

 Premier Tours & Travel cannot assume responsibility for damaged luggage.